bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Release Candidate is Out!.md

 In the byte code, the field holding the delegate will be annotated.
 ### Type checking for use-site variance

 We have fixed a number of annoying bugs connected with use-site variance (type projections).
-As a result, the compiler may find some previously missed bugs in your code.
+As a result, the compiler may find some previously missed bugs in your code.<br/>

 For example, in the following case:

 {% raw %}